Hyde Park - one of London's eight magnificent Royal Parks

 course the Princess Diana Playground is great for families with

 The Diana, Princess of Wales Memorial Playground children's wonderland opened on in June 2000, in memory of the late Princess Diana.
 Located next to the Kensington Palace home she occupied during her marriage, a huge wooden pirate ship is the amazing centrepiece of this fitting tribute to the child-loving Princess.
-Inspired by the stories of Peter Pan, the design includes an area where less able and able-bodied children can play together.
+Inspired by the stories of Peter Pan, the design includes an area where less able and able-bodied children can play happily together.
 The playground encourages children to explore and follow their imaginations and learn whilst they play.
 It is estimated that over 70,000 children enjoy this free playground each year, playing, exploring, dashing about, and letting their imaginations soar in this magical space.
 There is a sensory trail, teepees, a beach and various toys and play sculptures; all set against a lush backdrop of trees and plants.
-There's also plenty of seating so the grownups can relax too and enjoy a coffee in the playground!
+There's also plenty of seating so the grownups can relax too and enjoy a coffee in the playground while their children rush around and use up their energy in imaginary games!

 Wildlife: Hyde Park provides a unique habitat for a diverse